Andy Karl: Career

+1994–2006: Early roles and Broadway debut

 Karl moved to New York in 1994.
 He was an understudy in the touring cast of The Who's Tommy and in 1998 played Rum Tum Tugger in the touring cast of Cats.
 In February 2000 Karl was an understudy in the New York premiere of Stephen Sondheim's Saturday Night at the Second Stage Theatre.
 He made his Broadway debut in 2000 as the replacement for Joey in Saturday Night Fever.
 He continued with the production, this time in the role of Tony Manero, in its first national tour.
 In 2001 he performed in the musical stage production Me and Mrs. Jones at the Prince Music Theater in Philadelphia.

 Karl was next seen as Dino Del Canto in the world premiere of the musical Romeo and Bernadette at the Coconut Grove Playhouse in Miami, Florida.
 The show, which ran in January 2003, garnered Karl a Carbonell Award for Best Actor in a musical.
 He reprised the role at the Paper Mill Playhouse in Millburn, New Jersey in February and March, 2003.

 Karl was also seen at the Paper Mill Playhouse in June and July of that year, when he performed as Danny Zuko in Grease.
 In January 2004 he performed in the musical revue Nights on Broadway II at Caesar's Palace in Atlantic City, New Jersey.
 In September 2004, Karl played Luke in the premiere of Altar Boyz at the New York Musical Theatre Festival.
 He then left the New York area to tour in the original company of Disney's On the Record.
 Karl returned to New York to play Luke in the Off-Broadway production of Altar Boyz, which opened on March 1, 2005 at Stage 4 of Dodger Stages (now New World Stages).

 On September 26, 2005, Karl performed in the Actor's Fund Concert production of On the Twentieth Century.
 Karl's next role was the title character Adam Patterson in the Off-Broadway musical Slut at the American Theatre of Actors in Fall 2005.
 In January 2006 Karl was in the three-person cast of Hunka Hunka Burnin' Love, a celebration of the music of Elvis Presley, at the now-closed Au Bar.
 In June and July of that year, he starred as Tad in the musical Bright Lights, Big City at the Prince Music Theater in Philadelphia.
 He then joined the Broadway cast of The Wedding Singer at the Al Hirschfeld Theatre, where he played the roles of Drunk Dave and Bad Haircut Guy until the show closed at the end of 2006.